Access along rivers, lakes and the coast

-Coastal land parcels were, however, commonly, but not always, surveyed to the mean high water mark.^ Top
+Coastal land parcels were, however, commonly, but not always, surveyed to the mean high water mark.

 How did these laws come about?

 The law on water margin boundaries is a combination of inherited English common law, Crown subdivision rules and practice, New Zealand judicial decisions, and New Zealand legislation.
-This history cannot be undone and has resulted in a complex mix of property rights.^ Top
+This history cannot be undone and has resulted in a complex mix of property rights.

 How can I find out about the impact of erosion and accretion on public access along water margins?

-The impact may be able to be discerned from a study of the legal boundaries and the topographical and photographic view of an area in the Walking Access Mapping System.
+The impact may be able to be discerned from a study of the legal boundaries and the topographical and photographic view of an area in the Commission's mapping system.
 The legal effects can, however, be quite complicated and require expert advice.
-The Commission is happy to help but, where there are differences over legal boundaries, these may sometimes only be able to be resolved by the Courts.^ Top
+The Commission is happy to help but, where there are differences over legal boundaries, these may sometimes only be able to be resolved by the Courts.